whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 Entering module 3 I felt like my front-end skills were still quite raw and undeveloped, and I wanted to circle back to M1-type Ruby algorithmic practice to keep them sharp after M2, where we worked mostly in Rails.
-Thusly, my two main goals this module were to put a concerted effort into drilling more advanced Ruby techniques and building my front-end skill-set to make myself a more versatile and well-rounded full-stack developer.
+Thus, my two main goals this module were to put a concerted effort into drilling more advanced Ruby techniques and building my front-end skill-set to make myself a more versatile and well-rounded full-stack developer.